Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Introduction

 \section{Introduction}

 In 2008, Satoshi Nakamoto proposed Bitcoin, a peer-to-peer (P2P) electronic cash system \cite{bitcoin}.
 Bitcoin fundamentally challenged the role of traditional banking systems by enabling decentralized money transfers over a network consisting of untrusted nodes.
 The underlying enabling technology of Bitcoin came to be known as blockchain.
 Blockchain is a secure, verifiable, and tamper-proof distributed ledger technology for recording transactions.
 The design of Bitcoin's blockchain integrates the advances of cryptography, distributed systems, and P2P networks.
 Following this genesis design, many efforts have been dedicated to the investigations and deployments of other blockchain systems.
-Among them, perhaps the most successful is Ethereum \cite{ethereum}.
-Ethereum introduces smart contracts to enable execution of Turing-complete computing tasks, greatly extending the application and usefulness of blockchain.
-For example, the currently in-vogue Decentralized Finance (DeFi) \cite{mev}, Non-Fungible Token (NFT) \cite{NFT}, and the Metaverse \cite{metaverse} all rely on blockchains with smart contracts.
+Among them, perhaps the most successful is Ethereum \cite{ethereum,wood2014ethereum}.
+Ethereum introduces smart contracts to enable the execution of Turing-complete computing tasks, greatly extending the application and usefulness of blockchain.
+For example, the currently in-vogue Decentralized Finance (DeFi) \cite{mev_1}, Non-Fungible Token (NFT) \cite{NFT_2}, and Metaverse \cite{metaverse} are all built on blockchain, which is becoming a service platform.

 A weakness of the present blockchains is their low data processing capability, as measured by transactions per second (TPS).
-For example, the TPS of Bitcoin and Ethereum are 7 and 15, respectively, significantly lower than that of centralized systems.
-The low TPS cannot meet the needs of large-scale applications, imposing a fundamental limit on blockchain's utility.
-For example, the low TPS precludes Bitcoin and Ethereum from massive money transfers of the same scale as mainstream payment systems---for comparison, the TPS of VISA is around 2000.
-Furthermore, with the deployments of DeFi and NFT applications, the Ethereum network is increasingly congested.
+For example, as shown in \cite{ethereum_tps,bitcoinTPS}, the TPS of Bitcoin and Ethereum are 7 and 15, respectively, significantly lower than that of centralized systems.
+The low TPS cannot meet the needs of large-scale applications, imposing a fundamental limit on the blockchain's utility.
+Moreover, with the deployment of DeFi and NFT applications, the Ethereum network is increasingly congested.
 According to the Ethereum block explorer, Etherscan \cite{etherscan}, the average number of pending transactions on the network has accumulated to 138,000.
 Improving blockchain's TPS is of paramount importance.

-An intuitive but naïve way to improve TPS is to enlarge the block size so that each block can carry more transactions.
-But large blocks decelerate their propagation on the network, thereby compromising the blockchain's security and integrity \cite{blocksecurity} .